AzeHie/bike-app/README.md

   - Deleted a lot of documents without coveredDistance field.
   - There was also lot of documents multiple times, I didn't do anything about it.

+ABOUT THE FEATURES I'VE IMPLEMENTED TO THIS PROJECT
+  - Everything of recommended features are implemented to the project.
+I also added most of additional features and as extra I added also UI's and endpoints for adding new stations and journeys.

 IMPORTANT NOTE ABOUT REACT.STRICT MODE:
   - Since strict mode renders component twice when first time rendered on the screen (atleast/only(?) when in dev-mode), there is some problems showing loading spinner and some loading texts on the first time when component is rendered.
 And since that and only because of that you should remove <React.StrictMode> tags in the index.tsx file when running app in dev-mode!
 Everything else is working just fine also when strict mode is on..

+ABOUT JOURNEYS SEARCH:
+  - Journeys search is not yet working as expected, im working on it currently.
+Searching in the stationlist is working good, and everything else in the app should be working as expected.

 HOW TO INSTALL AND TEST THE APPLICATION:
 - App is built and tested in windows, not sure how it works with linux.
 Node has to be installed on the computer.